AllgeierSchweiz/aihackers/README.md

 Follow the on-screen prompts to complete the import process.
 Set Up Connections:

-After importing the solution, set up connections to external services as needed.
+After importing the solution, set up connections and sure that credentials are correctly configured.
-These connections may include databases, APIs, or other systems required for the solution to function properly.
-Ensure that credentials are correctly configured.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Setting up fabric